flohwie/ubit-BME280/README.md

-**Note: sensor calibration parameters stored in registers 0x88-0xA1 and 0xE01-0xE07 are declared due to memory restrictions on the micro:bit.**
+**Note: sensor calibration parameters stored in registers 0x88-0xA1 and 0xE01-0xE07 are declared due to memory restrictions on the micro:bit.
+ Use get_calibration_data.py to read the needed values**

-Class currently implements only "forecd mode" (meaning that a single measurement is performed, when finished, the sensor returns to sleep mode and the measurement results can be read from the data registers) and the recommended settings for "Weather monitoring" (1x oversampling for temperature,
+Class currently implements only "forced mode" (meaning that a single measurement is performed, when finished, the sensor returns to sleep mode and the measurement results can be read from the data registers) and the recommended settings for "Weather monitoring" (1x oversampling for temperature,